Tips and Guidance for Faculty Teaching Online

-What follows are tips and guidelines for faculty teaching remotely during this extraordinary semester.
+What follows are tips and guidelines for faculty teaching Online..
 The advice relates to teaching ALL students, not just those with disabilities.
 I am certain you will find it useful.

-- The current uncertainty and change may precipitate new mental health challenges in your students.
-Throughout this semester, continue to refer students to Counseling@baruch.cuny.edu and email@example.com, and firstname.lastname@example.org.
-Many students with mental health challenges have never requested or used accommodations, while others may have hidden medical conditions.
+- Throughout the semester, continue to refer students to Counseling@baruch.cuny.edu and email@example.com, and firstname.lastname@example.org.
+Many students with mental health challenges have never requested or used accommodations in college, while others may have hidden medical conditions.

 - Be mindful of social isolation and ask students how they are doing.